 - Measure your room

 To begin, very carefully measure the space where you are going to install your kitchen, remembering that walls are not always square and floors are not always level.
-You should take the measurements in millimeters.
+You should take the measurements in millimetres.
 Remember also to record the position and size of all doors and locations of windows (including their height from the floor).
 Also note the position of other “fixed” items such as radiators, sockets and switches, gas supply and waste location, unless of course, you plan to completely remodel your kitchen or fit it into a new extension.

 - Planning your kitchen